shivamkapasia0/Doc2PDF_API/README.md

 ##  Progress

-Currently it is in development phase as it doesn't have many features as well as error handling of data to be improved and it has more bugs than features😂😂. so your contribution will be appreciated🙏.
+Currently it is in development phase as it doesn't have many features as well as error handling of data to be improved and ~~it has more bugs than features~~😂😂. so your contribution will be appreciated🙏.

 ## License